Four Great Women and a Manicure: Ending

-The rest of the story is interrupted when Marge stops Maggie from painting Vincent van Gogh's The Starry Night on the nail salon wall, scolding her for "soiling" the wall and not realizing the irony.
+The ending of the final story is interrupted when Marge stops Maggie from painting Vincent van Gogh's The Starry Night on the nail salon wall, scolding her and not realizing the irony.

 Reception

 This episode was watched by 5.16 million viewers.
 It was the second most watched show of the night on Animation Domination, on the Fox network, after Family Guy.

 Steve Heisler of The A.V.
 Club graded the episode a "C−", stating "[...] tonight's classically themed outing didn't fare very well, starting with the story of one of the Bouvier sisters as Queen Elizabeth—an episode segment that clocked in at just over four minutes, far too short a time to do anything lasting... or funny.
-The longest stretch came near the end, in the form of an extended riff on MacBeth [sic] involving Homer killing a ton of people.
+The longest stretch came near the end, in the form of an extended riff on Macbeth involving Homer killing a ton of people.
 But aside from the occasional random line or two, it was pretty much a boring retelling of the tale, with Simpsons characters subbing in for Shakespearean ones.
 So I guess the question is: How much pleasure is there to milk from seeing familiar yellow people reenact parts of Ayn Rand's The Fountainhead?
 Given the show's shaky streak lately, not nearly enough."

 Screen Rant listed the episode as the seventeenth worst, remarking that "...it isn't really special or memorable as it doesn't do much other than rehash stories in real-life history like Selma as Queen Elizabeth I and Lisa as Snow White."

 Robert Canning of IGN gave the episode a 6.2/10, ultimately saying "Four stories instead of three, but there was really one worth watching", "Snow White".